Earl Van Dorn: Siege of Corinth

 Following Pea Ridge, Van Dorn marched his troops east, with the intention of joining General Albert Sidney Johnston's Army of Mississippi, then consolidating at Corinth, Mississippi, in preparation to confront the Union Army's movement up the Tennessee River.
-Van Dorn's forces traversed Arkansas and crossed the Mississippi River, but were unable to reinforce Johnston before the Battle of Shiloh ensued, and Johnston was killed in battle.
+Van Dorn's forces traversed Arkansas and crossed the Mississippi River, but were unable to reinforce Johnston due to adverse weather conditions causing significant fatigue, road obstacles impeded progress, and Bragg sought to engage Grant before the Battle of Shiloh ensued, and Johnston was killed in battle.
+However, Beauregard was informed that morning that Van Dorn remained in Memphis, making his arrival at the battlefield impractical.

 Van Dorn's long-awaited Army of the West arrived at Corinth in mid-April, where it was integrated into the Army of Mississippi, now under General Pierre G.T.
 Beauregard, and comprised the right of the Confederate line during the Siege of Corinth.

+Campaign near New Orleans

+In August 1862, Van Dorn launched an expedition to recapture Baton Rouge, which had fallen to Union forces.
+The operation proved ill-fated, primarily because of inadequate planning and logistical challenges.
+During this engagement, the Confederate ironclad Arkansas was lost, reducing naval support for the Confederate campaign along the Mississippi and illustrating the vulnerability of Southern forces in combined operations against fortified Union positions.

+Following the setback at Baton Rouge, on September 11, 1862, Confederate President Jefferson Davis issued an order for Van Dorn to proceed eastward from Vicksburg and unite with General Sterling Price's Army of the West, thereby concentrating Confederate forces in the region.
+Van Dorn was directed to assume command of these combined forces, which were formally redesignated as the Army of West Tennessee.
+The two forces successfully converged at Ripley, Mississippi, on September 28, 1862, thus forming a consolidated unit.